 Recorded online meetings, marketing videos or online training, the use of video content is increasing like never before.
 Organizations are now faced with the challenge of making these videos accessible, a requirement imposed by Section 508 compliance in the USA.

 However, regardless of the fact that your agency or organization is required to comply with Section 508 or not, whether you are based in the USA or not, it is still important to understand how video content can be made accessible to diverse audiences.

 The Cisco Annual Internet predicts that videos will be more than 82% of all consumer internet traffic by 2022.
-At the same time, we need to into account people with disabilities.
+That should not mean that people with disabilities are left behind.
 In the US alone, there are around 61 million people with some type of disability and it affects all of us indirectly.

-To remain inclusive and ensure that people within the digital space can access videos, it is important to include additional content along with videos, closed captions, audio descriptions and keyboard shortcuts.
-This blog will discuss these and additional recommended steps that need to be taken.
+To remain inclusive and ensure that all people within the digital space can access videos, it is important to include additional content along with videos:

 What is Section 508 Compliance?

 Section 508 of the Rehabilitation Act (29 U.S.C. § 794d), in the USA, requires federal departments or agencies to make their information technology systems and digital content accessible to people with disabilities.